ajmas/decomposable-config/README.md

 # Decomposable Config

-This is NOT designed to work in a browser.
-It needs file system access.

-The idea here is to be allow project configuration to be decmposed into a folder structure or a single JSON file.
+This package provides a solution to allow a JSON based configuration to be decomposed into a filesystem structure or a single file JSON.
+The idea is that in certain cases it is makes sense to 'explode' the JSON file into something that is visible on the file system.

-An example of allowed structure is presented in the example folder.

-Currently in experimental status.
-Code needs rework.
-Just here for validation with others for now.
+This is project hasn't had much validation, so any feedback or improvements.
+Would be appreciated.

 General conventions: